-As usual when I exhibit with the Tate I decide to use it to have fun and do some thing a bit different.
-I decided to use of the work of one of the artists been exhibited György Kepes for inspiration.
-Using the my favourite silhouettes of his work as outlines, guides or constrictions (something I explored in the Threshold exhibition) for my automatic drawings.
+As usual when I exhibit with the Tate I like to try and do something a bit different.
+I decided to use of the work of one of the artists being exhibited at the Tate György Kepes for inspiration.
+I used a silhouettes of his work as outlines, guides or boundary (something I explored in the Threshold exhibition) for my automatic drawings.

 Deciding how to hide the work came to me when I was having my fourth cup of coffee of the day, to print my art on a mug, deciding to use the images for the colouring book as it is clearer, I produce a mug and hid it on the information desk at the Tate.

-The work was reviewed by Art in Liverpool which can be read here.
+The work was reviewed by Deborah Laing for Art in Liverpool which can be read here.

 “One of my favourite ‘pieces of eight’ was the work of fine artist Colette Lilley, which raised the distinction between commercial and fine art through a work that is both unique and accessible.
 Gone is the scarcity of work that makes art collectable for the few.
 I enjoyed the irony in her work: a mug and shirt disguised as everyday objects, yet also treasure in this exhibition game.
 Based in Duke Street Studios, Lilley’s work is mainly drawn on large canvasses in black and white and relies on the subconscious mind spiralling outwards, through beautiful contour drawings that symbolise an openness to connect through inner emotion.” – Deborah Laing

-Also, the studio decided this year to do something a bit more relaxed with an open studio and mini exhibition turning our corridor in a gallery.
-The studio member that exhibited were myself, Cherie Grist, Laura O’Rilley, Kerry Davis, Karen O’Brien, Jessica Stantley and Paul Romano.
-More information about the artist’s and their work can be seen at 104dukestreet.com.
+Also, my studio decided this year to do something a bit more relaxed with an open studio and mini exhibition, turning the corridor in a gallery.
+The studio members that exhibited were myself, Cherie Grist, Laura O’Rilley, Kerry Davis, Karen O’Brien, Jessica Stantley and Paul Romano.